shaan3130/shaan3130.github.io/_pages/courses.md

 author_profile: true
 ---

-Here are the key course that I have completed so far:
+Here are the key courses that I have completed so far:

 <b>Signal and Systems(EE 210)</b> <br>